hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 > why was `found?` created?

 `found?` returns a value of type logic!, I remember seeing it used in `pick [green red] found? find options value`.
- The irony in this is, that in R2 it was implemented as `not none? :value` â€” makes me feel sorry for @toomasv í ½í¸‰
+ The irony in this is, that in R2 it was implemented as `not none? :value` â€” makes me feel sorry for @toomasv ğŸ˜‰

 [16:02:41](#1658505761317NcXNm:gitter.im) <gurzgri>:
 * @GiuseppeChillemi